Carpal tunnel syndrome | Surgical and non-surgical nerve release methods

 In this study, the researchers are saying: the problem of Carpal Tunnel Syndrome is recognizing and managing other potential sites of peripheral nerve compression.

 Here is what the research says:

-- Electrodiagnostic and imaging studies may aid surgeons in the diagnosis of these syndromes; however, a thorough physical examination is paramount to localize compressed segments of these nerves.
-An understanding of the anatomy of each of these nerve areas allows practitioners to appreciate a patient’s clinical findings and helps guide surgical decompression.1
+The solution to understanding which of these problems may be impacting the patient?
+“Electrodiagnostic and imaging studies may aid surgeons in the diagnosis of these syndromes; however, a thorough physical examination is paramount to localize compressed segments of these nerves.
+An understanding of the anatomy of each of these nerve areas allows practitioners to appreciate a patient’s clinical findings and helps guide surgical decompression.”(3)

 So do I really have Carpal Tunnel Syndrome?